 "If any man among you seem to be religious, and bridleth not his tongue...this man's religion is vain" (Jam 1:26).
-Every member of the body is infected with sin, as every branch of wormwood is bitter; but the tongue is "full of deadly poison" (Jam 3:8).
-Augustine compares the tongue to a furnace, and too often sparks of anger fly out of it.
+Every member of the body is infected with sin, as every branch of wormwood82 is bitter; but the tongue is "full of deadly poison" (Jam 3:8).
+Augustine83 compares the tongue to a furnace, and too often sparks of anger fly out of it.
 The Holy Ghost once descended in cloven tongues of fire (Act 2:3), but the Apostle James speaks of a tongue that "is set on fire of hell" (Jam 3:6).
 Some cannot rule their own spirit, but are carried away with their passions as a chariot with wild horses.
-Many, said Jerome, who will not be drunk with wine will be drunk with rash anger.
+Many, said Jerome,84 who will not be drunk with wine will be drunk with rash anger.
 "Anger resteth in the bosom of fools" (Ecc 7:9).
 Anger may be in a wise man, but it rests in a fool.
-There is, I know, a holy anger against sin, but the fury of passion is the scum to be drunk of from an unsayory heart.
+There is, I know, a holy anger against sin, but the fury of passion is the scum85 which boils off from an unsavory heart.